 Development Areas for High-Rise Buildings

-As a rule, major construction projects, such as high-rise buildings, are being built in these locations in Frankfurt or are planned for the following development areas:
+As a rule, major construction projects, such as high-rise buildings, are being built in these locations in Frankfurt or are planned for the following development areas.
+These real estate locations are officially not a city district of Frankfurt or belong administratively to a directly adjacent suburb.

 The Gateway Gardens development area is located directly at Frankfurt Airport.
 Several office buildings and hotel buildings with up to 20 floors are being built here.

 The Kaiserlei is originally a purely commercial area in the east right on the city limits of Frankfurt and Offenbach.
-Due to modernization and new construction, hotel buildings and residential buildings are currently being built.
+In the coming years the Kaiserlei area is planned to be developed into a new high-rise cluster.

 The Lyon Quarter is an area in the south of Frankfurt that was originally primarily used as a commercial area.
 Residential buildings have also been built here since 2012.
 The area is characterized by towers between 10 and 25 storeys.

-The southern commercial area (Gewerbegebiet Süd), primarily called the Eschborn Business Area (Wirtschaftszentrum Eschborn), is located on the A 648 motorway.
-In recent decades, office buildings up to 20 storeys high have been built here.
+The Eschborn South Business Area is located on the western city limits of Frankfurt on the A 66 freeway.
+In recent decades, office buildings up to 20 storeys high have been built here in particular.